6 Best Practices for Using Images on Your BlogA Complete Guide to Blog Images (and Optimization for SEO) in 2024

 Take a look at my tutorial on how to start a blog, for example, where I include lots of images showing exactly what to click.

-If you’re writing a tutorial, including photos or screenshots can make it so much easier for readers to follow the steps.
-Make sure to screenshot the whole page, so that readers can clearly see all the important information and have a better understanding of what you’re trying to explain.
+If you’re writing a tutorial, including photos or screenshots can make it much easier for readers to follow the steps.
+Make sure to screenshot the whole page so that readers can see all the vital information and better understand what you’re trying to explain.

 Images Break Up Long Posts

-Have you got a really long, in-depth post?
-If it’s only text (or text with just one image at the top), then it’s going to be quite hard for readers to fully engage with.
-Hence why something like an infographic-driven article, like my answer to, “how much do bloggers make?” can do so well in terms of social shares.
+Have you got a long, in-depth post?
+If it’s only text (or text with just one image at the top), it will be quite challenging for readers to engage fully.
+Hence why, something like an infographic-driven article, like my answer to “How much do bloggers make?” can do so well in terms of social shares.

-Using images lets you break up long posts, adding visual interest throughout and giving readers a little bit of mental breathing space.
+Using images lets you break up long posts, adding visual interest throughout and giving readers some mental breathing space.

-For instance, in my article on common blogging mistakes, I have images throughout the post to help illustrate particular points — but also to give readers a quick break from reading.
+For instance, in my article on common blogging mistakes, I use images throughout the post to help illustrate particular points and give readers a quick break from reading.

 Images Help Add Connection and Personality to Your Blog

-It can be hard for readers to truly connect to you just through your words.
-They might not have much of an idea of what you’re like, and they may not really picture you as a person at all.
+It can be challenging for readers to connect to you through your words.
+They might not have much of an idea of what you’re like or picture you.

 But by forming a stronger connection and conveying a sense of your personality through well-chosen images, you can turn casual readers into long-term fans — and customers.

-In my post rounding up advice from top bloggers, I use a headshot of each blogger alongside their quote.
-It helps to personalize the advice and show that it comes from real people.
+In my post rounding up advice from top bloggers, I include a headshot of each blogger alongside their quote.
+This helps personalize the advice and shows that it comes from real people.

 Understanding Blog Image Copyright

-Before we go further, I want to make sure you’re steering clear of one huge mistake that bloggers often make with images.
+Before we go further, I want to ensure you’re steering clear of one huge mistake bloggers often make with images.

 Foodiesfeed Stock Images for Food Bloggers to Use

-Lots of different results come up.
-You save one to your computer, upload it to your blog, and pop it into your post.
+There are many different results.
+You can save one to your computer, upload it to your blog, and insert it into your post.

 Job done?

 No!
-You’ve made a really serious mistake—one that could end up costing you a huge sum of money.
+You’ve made a really serious mistake that could cost you a considerable sum of money.

 Images are often copyrighted.